Life in the Way: When Real-World Pressures Make ERP Hard to Keep Up

 Key Takeaway

-ERP doesn’t have to take over your life — but it does have to take place within your life.
-When exposures are shaped around your schedule, supported by family, and adjusted as life changes, ERP becomes less of a burden and more of a rhythm you can keep.
-The goal isn’t perfection — it’s consistency that works in the real world.
+ERP doesn’t have to take over your life — but it does need to fit within it.
+When exposures are built around your schedule, supported by family, and adjusted as life changes, ERP becomes a sustainable part of daily living.
+The aim isn’t perfection, but consistency that works in the real world.

 References